 International Master Programs Admissions Process FAQs

-Applications to International Master Programs taught in English at the University of Pau and Pays de l’Adour (UPPA) will be open from October 2023 to April 2024.
+Applications to International Master Programs taught in English at the University of Pau and Pays de l’Adour (UPPA) will be open from October 2025 to spring of 2026 for admission at the UPPA in 2026-2027.

 Here, you will find FAQs about the application procedure, program costs, grants, and visas.
 We will continue to add to this page over time.

-If your question is not covered here, you may email the International Master Programs Admissions Office (master.programs @ univ-pau.fr).
+If your question is not covered here, you may email the International Master Programs Admissions Office.

-1. Applications to our Master Program taught in English at the UPPA are open from October 2023 to April 2024.
+Applications to our Master Program taught in English at the UPPA are open from October to Spring for admission in the following September.
+We do not have a January intake.

-Applications must be submitted via our dedicated platform in order to be examined for admission.
+Applications must be submitted on the appropriate platform (Etudes en France / MonMaster / eCandidat) in order to be examined for admission.

 The GREEN Graduate Program is open to high-potential students from a variety of scientific backgrounds who have completed their undergraduate training with highest honors.